Minimalist Van Life: Creating Your Dream Van Conversion

 Finish what you’ve got, throw away any expired items and donate any unused products.
 Once you’re living the van life, you won’t need these products anymore.
 Instead, you’ll be dreaming of an all-in-one product that can clean your body, floor, windshield, oil and bathroom.
 Who knows, there might even be an entrepreneurial vanlifer working on it right now!

 It will absolutely take a while to get rid of all your needs and some of your belongings might be seasonal.
-For me, my hockey gear. paddleboards, kayaks, bikes, and other bigger items that I can't live without are stored in a storage facility.
-It's super affordable and a great way to save space and money when downsizing.
+For me, my hockey gear, paddleboards, kayaks, bikes, and other bigger items that I can’t live without are stored in a storage facility.
+It’s super affordable and a great way to save space and money when downsizing.
+Using a storage box or even a rooftop box can help maximize space for off-season gear.
 Your van or bus only has so much floor space so conserving space and renting out a storage unit can be a great way to START downsizing.
-If it doesn't fit in here OR in your bus, get rid of it.
+If it doesn’t fit in here OR in your bus, get rid of it.
+Creative storage solutions can help you make more space in your van.

 Then comes the clothes…